luyadev/luya-env-dev/README.md

 > The disired namespace of the module or extension have to be added via psr-4 binding to the `composer.json` in the **luya-env-dev** root directory, that you can include the module in `configs/env.php` at the module section with a nicly readable class name.
 Do not forget to run `composer dump-autoload` after editing the `composer.json`file.

-# Develop your own module or extensions
+# Develop your own module or extension

 1. Clone your repo into the repos folder with `./vendor/bin/luyadev repo/clone USERNAME/REPO_NAME`.
-2. Create a `Module.php` file accordingly to the LUYA specifications.
+2. Create a `Module.php` file accordingly to the [LUYA guide specifications](https://luya.io/guide/app-module).
 3. Adding your module via psr-4 binding to your `composer.json` at the autoload section from **luya-env-dev** root directory.
 4. Run `composer dump-autoload` for luya-env-dev.
 5. Include your module in `configs/env.php`.